estevez-dev/ha-client.app/docs.md

 [Back to top](#documentation)
 ### HTTP or HTTPS
 It is not required to use secure connection.
-Just remember: if you are accessing your web interface with http, you need to switch “Use ssl” off in app settings as well.
+Just remember: if you are accessing your web interface with `http`, you need to switch “Use ssl” off in app settings as well.

-But if you are using ssl (accessing web interface with https://) – your certificate should be valid (not self-signed).
+But if you are using ssl (accessing web interface with `https://`) – your certificate should be valid (not self-signed).
+This is not a restriction of HA Client, but a known issue of Flutter framework.

 [Back to top](#documentation)
 ### SSL Certificates